-Florida’s state-designated specialty center for children with craniofacial disorders – is a full-service resource.
+Florida’s only specialty center for children with craniofacial disorders at Nicklaus Children's Hospital, formerly Miami Children's Hospital, is a full-service resource.
 It offers comprehensive management for infants, children and young adults with craniofacial disorders, including, but not limited to:

 The first step in treating patients with craniofacial differences is to conduct a complete evaluation and make a diagnosis.
 Since each facial difference is unique, the expertise of a multidisciplinary team of various medical, surgical and rehabilitation specialists is required to develop a systematic, comprehensive treatment plan for each child.

 The initial evaluation is conducted during a single appointment attended by a variety of team specialists.
 Following the assessment, the team members deliver a diagnosis and make recommendations regarding treatment and comprehensive/continuous care.